HSP HISTORY Blog

 College Park had its own opposition as well as already stated.
 To combat sentiment, Mr. Williams hired noted landscape architect George Burnap to provide the architectural design, if approved.
 Mr. Burnap helped design areas of New York’s Central Park and was also responsible for Hagerstown’s City Park among many others.
 He worked as a landscape architect for the Office of Public Buildings and Grounds in Washington, DC between 1912-1917.
 His work in the nation’s capital includes Meridian Hill Park and the White House’ West Garden.

 A contentious meeting held at City Hall in early September 1913 resulted in the Frederick Board of Alderman giving the ultimate green light to this project.
-Soon, luxurious houses began being built along West 3rd and 4th streets, west of Rockwell Terrace.
+Soon, luxurious houses began being built along West Third and Fourth streets, west of Rockwell Terrace.
 Mr. Burnap employed a design of angled lots radiating around a central parcel shaped in the form of a heart.
 This particular “heart” plot would become Schley Park, named in honor of Frederick’s Admiral Winfield Scott Schley, a naval hero in the Spanish-American War.

 The Rosemont subdivision was the local challenger to Mr. Williams’ projects.
 Not as professionally handled as its rival subdivision projects, an advertisement appeared in spring of 1914 announcing an auction of 50 lots in this section north of Rosemont Avenue.
 This occurred just prior to the water approval for Villa Estates and was put on by the American Realty and Auction Company of Greensboro, North Carolina.